 This Kenyan game park has retained its reputation as an ornithologist's delight, with more than 400 species of bird found here.
 Bird species include the Great White Pelican, African Spoonbill, Yellow-billed Stork, Lesser and Greater Flamingo, and Long-crested Eagle.

-Returning to our comfortable lodge we enjoy dinner and a relaxing evening after game spotting and bird watching in Nakuru Park.
+This evening at our comfortable lodge in the national park we enjoy dinner and a relaxing evening after game spotting and bird watching around the lake.

 Today we depart from the lodge after breakfast and travel south towards the famous Masai Mara Game Reserve, in southwest Kenya.

-We drive through beautiful savannah grasslands and plains of the Great Rift Valley making our way to our next overnight accommodation, near Masai Mara.
-Arriving at our luxury tented camp overlooking the African bush, we settle in for a peaceful night under starry African skies.
+We drive through beautiful savannah grasslands and plains of the Great Rift Valley making our way to our next overnight accommodation, in a private conservancy near Masai Mara.
+Arriving at our luxury tented camp on the banks of a river, we settle in for a peaceful night under starry African skies.

 The next two days are spent embarking on exhilarating game viewing drives in Masai Mara.